 - show you how to use MyService and other online services.

 They can also help you submit a claim for any service-related health condition while you are still serving.
 This will make it easier for you to access services and support when you leave the ADF.Back to top

 VSOs are available to help all serving members of the ADF and their families, including reservists.
 This includes members who are not leaving the forces.
 You do not have to be transitioning.Back to top

 It is important to engage with DVA throughout your military career and learn how we can help you.

 You should get in touch with a VSO if you:

 - have been medically downgraded at any time

-- have come home from an exercise or deployment early due to injury or illness
+- have come home from an exercise or deployment early because of injury or illness

-- have any questions about the services and support we offer to serving members and their families
+- have any questions about the services and support we offer to you and your family.

-You should also tell us if you are transitioning out of the ADF within the next 6 months.
+You should tell us if you are transitioning out of the ADF in the next 6 months.